Xiucheng-Zhang/XiuchengZhang/_pages/about.md

 ### *ACKnowledge*: A Computational Framework for Human Compatible Affordance-based Interaction Planning in Real-world Contexts ###
 Ziqi Pan, **Xiucheng Zhang**, Zisu Li, Zhenhui Peng, Mingming Fan, Xiaojuan Ma
 CHI 2025, under-review
 The PDF of this paper is not available at the moment as it is still under review.
 Welcome to contact me for more details.

-### *CanAnswer*: A Community-Powered Conversational Agent for Learning About Colorectal Cancer ###
-Yiwei Yuan, Zhiqing Wang, **Xiucheng Zhang**, Yichao Luo, Shuya Lin, Yang Bai, Zhenhui Peng
-CHI 2025, under-review
-The PDF of this paper is not available at the moment as it is still under review.
-Welcome to contact me for more details.